bengtmartensson/IrpMaster/README.md

 # IrpMaster [![Build Status](https://travis-ci.org/bengtmartensson/IrpMaster.svg?branch=master)](https://travis-ci.org/bengtmartensson/IrpMaster)

+## DISCONTINUED!

 This program was previously maintained within [harctoolboxbundle](https://github.com/bengtmartensson/harctoolboxbundle).
 It is now an independent top-level project on Github.
-However, it is/will be discontinued, replaced by [IrpTransmogrifier](https://github.com/bengtmartensson/IrpTransmogrifier)
+However, it is now discontinued, replaced by [IrpTransmogrifier](https://github.com/bengtmartensson/IrpTransmogrifier)

 IrpMaster is a program and a library for generation, manipulation, and analysis of infrared (IR) signals, in particular a renderer of IR